 This show is a little crude but it had us CRYING laughing at pretty much every episode.
 It’s about the two siblings of a 13 year old Justin Bieber-type who suddenly rises to fame.
 While their younger brother becomes a pop sensation, Brooke (a former professional dancer) and Cary (an aspiring actor) have to figure out how to find their place in the world now that they have a famous family member.
 It is hysterical.

 5. Happy Endings (Hulu)

 Succession is about the Roy family, aka the owners of Waystar Royco, an international media conglomerate.
 As the aging patriarch, Logan, begins to consider what the future holds after he steps down, each one of his children see a reason why they should be the one to take over.

-12. Stranger Things (Netflix)
+12. New Girl (Netflix)

 13. The Crown (Netflix)

-15. Mad Men (Netflix)
+15. Sex Education (Netflix)

 I wasn’t sure I’d like this show at first, but it is actually really sweet and funny.
 It’s about an insecure teenager who offers “love” advice to another student based on what he has learned from his therapist mother.
 As classmates start to find out, he teams up with a smart rebel classmate, Maeve, to create a secret sex therapy clinic.
 Chaos ensues!